graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 # Comparison

-The first discussed approach is easier to implement.
-However, the errors must be matched with strings on the frontend.
-The frontend does not know which errors can occur.
-Testing this can be difficult.
-It is very likely to get something wrong.
-Therefore, extensive testing between the front and backend is required.
+The first approach discussed above--where every error is a critical error defined by `FieldResult` --is easier to implement.
+However, the client does not know what errors may occur and must instead infer what happened from the error string.
+This is brittle and could change over time due to either the client or server changing.
+Therefore, extensive integration testing between the client and server is required to maintain the implicit contract between the two.

-Instead a GraphQL's type is expose specifying what kind of errors are likely occurring.
-Allowing the frontend to handle these error correctly.
-However, encoding these information into the GraphQL schema requires additional work.
+Encoding non-critical errors in the GraphQL schema makes the contract between the client and the server explicit.
+This allows the client to understand and handle these errors correctly and the server to know when changes are potentially breaking clients.
+However, encoding this error information into the GraphQL schema requires additional code and up-front definition of non-critical errors.

-If your not convinced yet, then consider the following example.
-An application is available in different spoken languages.
-Localization should be handled on the frontend exclusively.
-The frontend requires detailed information about the error.
-For example, instead of return "string to short" in different language, the expected limits of that string (min length, max length) is returned.
-The frontend uses these information to build an appropriate message.
-Enforcing this requires are large amount of types, but hopefully increase the quality of the software.